 In sum, I refuse to leave my anthropology at the door as a pastor, and my faith behind as anthropologist, and so I’ve created a blog where I can do both and call it sacred.
 I hope you will enjoy reading my attempt to juggle ministry and anthropology, and my ultimate journey to love and understand people around the world just a little bit better.

 This blog represents my own personal viewpoints, and does not reflect the official stances of any of the institutions, academic or religious, with which I am affiliated.
-I aim to cover a wide range of topics, including but not limited to my areas of personal and scholarly interest in Chinese culture, life in Guangxi, where I recently completed two years of dissertation fieldwork, foster care, adoption, and family life (my research areas), as well as yoga, running, prayer, ministry, good wine, food, beer, travel, and books.
+I aim to cover a wide range of topics, including but not limited to my areas of personal and scholarly interest in Chinese culture, life in Guangxi, where I completed two years of dissertation fieldwork, foster care, adoption, disability, and family life (my research areas), as well as yoga, running, prayer, ministry, good wine, food, beer, travel, and books.

 Please do not hesitate to contact me for further information, and please comment frequently.
 And thanks for visiting my little sacred space.